-Modern managers have enormous challenges.
-They feel as if they are between the proverbial rock and a hard place.
+Modern managers face enormous challenges.
+Too many managers feel as if they are stuck between the proverbial rock and a hard place.

 How can you become a modern manager when the system, the culture, is based on old thinking and old practices?